dotnet/vscode-csharp/CONTRIBUTING.md

 https://github.com/dotnet/roslyn contains the server implementation.
 Follow the instructions there to build the repo as normal.
 Once built, the server executable will be located in the build output directory, typically

-`$roslynRepoRoot/artifacts/bin/Microsoft.CodeAnalysis.LanguageServer/Debug/net7.0/Microsoft.CodeAnalysis.LanguageServer.exe`
+`$roslynRepoRoot/artifacts/bin/Microsoft.CodeAnalysis.LanguageServer/Debug/net7.0/Microsoft.CodeAnalysis.LanguageServer.dll`

 depending on which configuration is built.
-Then, launch the extension here and change the VSCode setting `dotnet.server.path` to point to the Roslyn executable path you built above and restart the language server.
+Then, launch the extension here and change the VSCode setting `dotnet.server.path` to point to the Roslyn dll path you built above and restart the language server.

 If you need to debug the server, you can set the VSCode setting `dotnet.server.waitForDebugger` to true.
 This will trigger a `Debugger.Launch()` on the server side as it starts.